-The haddock is usually gray in color with a prominent black blotch on the shoulder and a black lateral line, while the cod is usually green or yellow with some dark spots and a white lateral line (6).
+The Haddock is usually gray with a prominent black blotch on the shoulder and a black lateral line.
+At the same time, the cod is usually green or yellow with some dark spots and a white lateral line (6).

 CARDIOVASCULAR DISEASE (CVD)

 Different organizations recommend a minimum of 2 servings of fish to promote cardiovascular health.
-A study showed that fish consumption was linked with a decrease in the occurrence of myocardial infarctions in people with type 2 diabetes.
-The study also suggests that fish consumption is inversely correlated with the incidence of CVD and overall mortality (9).
+A study showed that fish consumption was linked with a decrease in myocardial infarctions in people with type 2 diabetes.
+The study also suggests that fish consumption is inversely correlated with CVD and overall mortality (9).

-Part of the cardioprotective properties of cod and haddock is due to their richness in omega 3 polyunsaturated fatty acids
+Part of the cardioprotective properties of Cod and Haddock is due to their richness in omega-three polyunsaturated fatty acids.

 As fish consumption has been on the rise for decades, so has been the reports of reactions to fish.
-In fact, fish allergy is not only mediated through the fish itself but by different toxins and parasites such as ciguatera and Anisakis.
+Fish allergy is mediated by eating the fish and different toxins and parasites such as ciguatera and Anisakis.
 Allergic reactions to fish can be life-threatening.
 Fish allergy in children usually cannot be outgrown.
 Exposure to this allergen may be through ingestion, handling, or even inhalation.
 Fish allergy is dependent on geographical location, eating patterns, type of fish processing, and other factors (10).

-A small proportion of the population may be allergic to whitefish such as haddock or cod.
-According to the American College of Allergy, Asthma and Immunology, a fish allergy may only show during adulthood period (11).
+A small proportion of the population may be allergic to whitefish such as Haddock or cod.
+According to the American College of Allergy, Asthma, and Immunology, a fish allergy may only show during adulthood (11).

-The cod and haddock are both around 97% protein and 3% fat.
-A serving size of 100g of cod provides around 17g of protein.
-On the other hand, the haddock is higher in proteins as a serving size of 100g of haddock provides around 20g of proteins.
-The dietary reference intake of protein for a normal person is 0.8g per kilogram of body weight daily.
-If you are physically active, underweight, or suffering from an illness, the recommendation of protein intake would change.
-Proteins are needed for growth, maintenance, cell structure, providing energy, transport of substances throughout the body, balance of body fluids, and other functions.
+The cod and Haddock are both around 97% protein and 3% fat.
+Serving the size of 100g of cod provides around 17g of protein.
+On the other hand, the Haddock is higher in proteins as a serving size of 100g of Haddock provides around 20g of proteins.
+The dietary reference intake of protein for an average person is 0.8g per kilogram daily body weight.
+If you are physically active, underweight, or suffering from an illness, protein intake recommendations would change.
+Proteins are needed for growth, maintenance, cell structure, providing energy, transporting substances throughout the body, balancing body fluids, and other functions.

-The cod has 300 times more vitamin B5 than the haddock.
+The cod has 300 times more vitamin B5 than the Haddock.
 The RDI of vitamin B5, also called pantothenic acid, is 5 mg for a healthy adult (12).
-Vitamin B5 is necessary for the formation of certain hormones, the formation of red blood cells, metabolism, and healthy digestive system maintenance.
+Vitamin B5 is necessary for the formation of certain hormones, red blood cells, metabolism, and healthy digestive system maintenance.

 Make sure the fish is kept frozen or cooled on ice to prevent food poisoning.
 If you are traveling long distances before reaching a freezer, consider using a cooler.

-The haddock and the cod remain in good to reasonable storage conditions for 5 to 10 days on ice.
-After 15 days on ice, the fish should not be eaten.
-Gutted haddock that is to be frozen can be kept on ice for a maximum of 2 days.
-The haddock that has been kept cool for more than 7 days should not be used for the preparation of frozen products.
-“All smoked haddock products can be quick-frozen and kept satisfactorily in cold storage; a shelf life of at least 7 months in first-class condition is possible at -30°C” (13).
-Cod stored at -20°C can be in excellent condition for up to 8 months and still edible after 4 years (15).
+The Haddock and the cod remain in good to reasonable storage conditions for 5 to 10 days on the ice.
+After 15 days on the ice, we should not eat the fish.
+Gutted Haddock that is to be frozen can be kept on ice for a maximum of 2 days.
+The Haddock that has been kept cool for more than seven days should not be used to prepare frozen products.
+“All smoked haddock products can be quick-frozen and kept in cold storage; a shelf life of at least seven months in the first-class condition is possible at -30°C” (13).
+Cod stored at -20°C can be in excellent condition for up to 8 months and edible after four years (14).

-The 2015-2020 Dietary Guidelines for Americans recommends the consumption of at least 8 ounces of seafood per week for healthy people following a 2000 calorie diet (14).
-Breastfeeding or pregnant women need to ensure intake of 8-12 ounces of seafood per week, and their fish choices need to be from the low mercury fish group (15).
+The 2015-2020 Dietary Guidelines for Americans recommend consuming at least 8 ounces of seafood per week for healthy people following a 2000 calorie diet (5).
+Breastfeeding or pregnant women need to ensure intake of 8-12 ounces of seafood per week, and their fish choices need to be from the low mercury fish group (14).
 High mercury consumption may harm the fetus.
-For the reduction of cardiovascular disease risk, The American Heart Association (AHA) recommends having 2 to 3.5 oz cooked portions of fish at least twice per week (16).
+To reduce cardiovascular disease risk, The American Heart Association (AHA) recommends having 2 to 3.5 oz cooked portions of fish at least twice per week (15).

 The Haddock and the cod can be baked, broiled, fried, poached, smoked, and sautéed.
-To prepare a healthy dish, caution should be taken in the preparation method.
+To prepare a healthy dish, we should take caution in the preparation method.
 Try to avoid the use of unhealthy fats and refined carbohydrates when preparing your fish dish.

 Haddocks and cods are overfished (1,2).
-We need to establish sustainable fishing to ensure the livelihood of these fish for future generations, and to prevent the loss of these species.
-Haddocks and cods that are labeled MSC in blue are certified sustainable (17,18).
+We need to establish sustainable fishing to ensure the livelihood of these fish for future generations and prevent the loss of these species.
+Haddocks and cods that are labeled MSC in blue are certified sustainable (16,17).